 “Chia seeds are one of the best plant-based sources of omega-3s,” explains Carolyn Brown, MS, RD at Foodtrainers on Manhattan’s Upper West Side.
 Omega-3s act as an anti-inflammatory and lower blood triglycerides, but, continues Brown, “omega-3s can also help you lose inches.”
 And, according to one Pennsylvania State University research study, the specific type of omega-3s derived from plant-based sources like chia seeds and flax, called ALAs, can decrease the risk of heart disease in the same way as those found in fish.

 Get the Benefits: Kickstart your day with the power of omega-3s by having an all-star breakfast.
-Simple, easy-to-prepare foods like yogurt with one tablespoon of chia seeds on top or a quick, homemade smoothie with chia seeds, unsweetened almond milk and your favorite fruits will give you energy and keep your body humming all day.
+Top a simple, easy-to-prepare food like yogurt with one tablespoon of chia seeds, or make a quick, homemade smoothie with chia seeds, unsweetened almond milk, and your favorite fruits.

-We’ve said it once, but it’s worth saying again: Chia seeds pack in an impressive 11 grams of fiber in just two tablespoons, making it a fantastic appetite suppressant and one of the best weight loss foods.
+We’ve said it once, but it’s worth saying again: Chia seeds pack in an impressive 10 grams of fiber per ounce, making it a fantastic appetite suppressant and one of the best weight loss foods.
 “All that fiber slows down the absorption of nutrients and the conversion of carbs to sugar, meaning you’ll be less likely to nosh an hour after breakfast or lunch,” Brown says.

-And science proves that fiber is even more powerful than that: In addition to lowering the risk of heart disease and type II diabetes, one study published in the Archives of Internal Medicine found that increasing dietary fiber intake can significantly lower the overall risk of death, meaning that tiny tablespoon of chia seeds will help you live a longer, healthier—and trimmer—life.
+Science proves that fiber is even more powerful than that: In addition to lowering the risk of heart disease and type 2 diabetes, one study published in the Archives of Internal Medicine found that increasing dietary fiber intake can significantly lower the overall risk of death, meaning that tiny tablespoon of chia seeds will help you live a longer, healthier—and trimmer—life.

 Get the Benefits: Getting a boost of fiber with your morning meal is the perfect way to keep yourself full and avoid giving in to those donuts in the office.
 Try sprinkling one tablespoon of chia seeds on a bowl of oatmeal to add texture and feel satiated straight through the morning.

 One of the best ways to quell your mid-afternoon snack cravings is to make sure you’re getting enough water.
 Water will fill up your belly—which prevents snacking, and drinking some before a meal overall leads you to consume less food—but it also does something much more important: It keeps your body hydrated so you can operate at your best all day long.

 This process makes chia seeds fantastic pre-workout fuel because they’ll help keep you hydrated and functioning at your best until you’ve logged your last lap.
 “As they’re digested and start breaking down, chia seeds release all that water they soaked up.
 This way, they’re actually hydrating, even though they’ve already been ingested.”

 Get the Benefits: Use chia seeds as a way to stave off hunger when a midday craving strikes.
-Opt for a nutrition bar like Health Warrior Chia Bars, which makes our list of the best snack foods, and follow it up with a tall glass of water to rehydrate your body and fill up your belly.
+Opt for a nutrition bar like Health Warrior Chia Bars, and follow it up with a tall glass of water to rehydrate your body and fill up your belly.

-Chia seeds produce the top-notch energy you need to fuel busy work days through a powerful trifecta of nutrients.
-“Chia seeds give you stable energy because of their great ratio of protein, fats and fiber combined with the fact that they’re low-carb,” Brown raves.
+Chia seeds produce the top-notch energy boost you need during the workday thanks to a powerful trifecta of nutrients.
+“Chia seeds give you stable energy because of their great ratio of protein, fats, and fiber combined with the fact that they’re low-carb,” Brown says.
 “They won’t cause spikes and drops in blood sugar or insulin levels, preventing cravings and overeating later.”
-That means you’ll be that much more likely to walk past the vending machine on your way back from your 2 pm meeting without stopping to drool—or worse, buy.
+That means you’ll be that much more likely to walk past the vending machine on your way back from your 2 p.m. meeting without stopping to drool—or worse, buy.

 Get the Benefits: 1-2 hours before you hit the gym, try a tablespoon of chia seeds sprinkled over a cup of plain, low-fat Greek yogurt.
 You’ll get extra protein to power your pump session thanks to their energy-boosting power and reap the benefits of major hydration.
 The health benefits of chia seeds just keep getting better, don’t they?